radoslavovm/MIPS2024/README.md

   the report_phrases.sql file is how we insert new phrases that need to be considered in the mips measure calculation.
 This is how we rectify false negative numerator response values

 ## The Measures
+(The descriptions are for a quick understanding of the measure.
+For a more detailed understanding of which reports are included and for the qualifications of compliance, click on the documentation link)
 ### ACRAD37
 Interpretation of CT Pulmonary Angiography (CTPA) for Pulmonary Embolism
   > CT pulmonary angiography (CTPA) with a finding of PE that specify the branching order level of the most proximal level of embolus (i.e. main, lobar, interlobar, segmental sub segmental)